9 Best Retaining Wall Materials for Your Yard

 Costs usually fall between $20-$40 per square foot, though complex designs or difficult access can increase expenses.
 Despite the higher upfront cost, poured concrete offers excellent long-term durability, making it a solid choice for large-scale projects.

-Timber and Wood Retaining Walls
+The Rustic Choice: Timber and Wood

 For smaller slopes, timber retaining walls provide a budget-friendly and natural-looking option.
 Pressure-treated lumber, cedar, or engineered wood products can create attractive walls that blend well with gardens and rustic landscapes.